FrankKesel/xilinx_tools/vitis/kernel_based_design/vitis_kernel_based_design.md

 ## Generate a device tree overlay file
 * Besides the hardware binary a so-called `device tree overlay` (`.dtbo`) file is needed in order to properly load the hardware under Ubuntu Linux on the Kria target.
 * In the sub-folder `dtbo` you will find a bash-script `create_dtbo.sh` with which you can generate a dtbo-file.
 Open the script and adjust the path to your Vitis installation.
 The script calls a second tcl-script `dts.tcl`.
 In this second script there is a relative path to the _xsa-file_ generated in the step above.
 Check that this path points to the _xsa-file_.
 Execute the shell script `create_dtbo.sh`.
 When the script has finished you should have a device tree overlay file `pl.dtbo` in the sub-folder `dtbo`.
-  * Warning messages issued by the shell script regarding unconnected or missing components or signals may safely be ignored.
+  * _Note_: Warning messages issued by the shell script regarding unconnected or missing components or signals may safely be ignored.

 ---
 ## File transfer and directories on the target
 * In order to use the FPGA hardware on the Kria target the FPGA binary must be transferred to the correct places in the Ubuntu file system on the target.
-Since we want to use the hardware with Pynq and also with application SW written in C++ we have to transfer them to three different places (for which we provide some bash scripts as described below):
+Since we want to use the hardware with Pynq and also with application SW written in C++ we have to transfer them to three different places:
   * A directory for installation of the FPGA binary ("firmware").
 This MUST be a directory in `/lib/firmware/xilinx/` such that the `xmutil` tool can load the binary.
 Since these directories are owned by `root` you have to use `sudo` for the commands.
 The directory should be named like the name of the project `/lib/firmware/xilinx/<name>` and has the following content:
     * `pl.dtbo`: Device tree overlay
     * `binary_container_1.bin`: FPGA binary
     * `shell.json`: File provided in folder `kria/bash_scripts`.
   * A project directory for C++ development should be under `/home/ubuntu` for example `/home/ubuntu/projects/<name>` where `<name>` is the name of the project (here `vadd`).
   * A project directory for Pynq development MUST be under `/home/root/jupyter_notebooks/` for example `/home/root/jupyter_notebooks/projects/<name>`, where `<name>` is the name of the project.
 Here again `root` is the owner, so you must use `sudo`.
+  * We provide for most of the transfer tasks some bash shell scripts as described below.
-* The file transfer from your development computer (we assume you have a Linux computer running Ubuntu 22.04 or a derivative) to the Kria target must be done with _SFTP_.
+* The file transfer from your development computer to the Kria target must be done with _SFTP_.
 For the execution of the bash scripts you must use an _SSH_ connection in a terminal.
   * First you need to find out the IP address of the Kria board in your network.
-On the Kria board there is the user `ubuntu` (password should be `ubuntu`, if not set otherwise) with the home directory `/home/ubuntu`.
+  * On the Kria board there is the user `ubuntu` (password should be `ubuntu`, if not set otherwise) with the home directory `/home/ubuntu`.
   * Open a terminal program and connect to the Kria target via SSH, for example with `ssh ubuntu@192.168.178.64` (assuming an IP address `192.168.178.64`).
-If you do not want to type always the password for login to the target, you can install the `sshpass` utility on your host.
+If you do not want to type always the password for login to the target, you can install the `sshpass` utility on your computer.
 Then the command is: `sshpass -p <password> ssh ubuntu@192.168.178.64`, where `password` is the password of the user `ubuntu`.
   * For _SFTP_ file transfer you can normally use the file manager of your Ubuntu distro and enter the network connection, for example `sftp://ubuntu@192.168.178.64/home/ubuntu`.
 You can also install an app like _FileZilla_ on your computer and use it for the file transfer.
-* In the SSH terminal first make a project folder:
+* In the SSH terminal first make a project folder on the Kria target:
   * In the `/home/ubuntu` home directory make a folder `projects` with `mkdir projects`.
   * In the `projects` folder make a folder for the `vadd` project with `mkdir vadd`.
+  * For additional projects you can make a new project folder.
-* Transfer the bash scripts in the folder `kria/bash_scripts` and the file `shell.json` to the new project folder.
+* Transfer the bash scripts in the folder `reference_files/kria/bash_scripts` and the file `shell.json` to the new project folder.
 The scripts are commented and you may have to change the project name in the scripts (should be `vadd`).
 You may also have to make them executable by `chmod a+x *.sh`.
   * _Note_: You should be able to open the remote file in a text editor on your computer from the file manager.
 * Transfer the FPGA binary `system/vadd_hw.xclbin` and the device tree file `dtbo/pl.dtbo` to the project folder.
 * Initialize the folders/directories by executing the script `initialize_directories.sh`.
+This will generate the necessary folders for the firmware and the Pynq development.
-* Copy the FPGA binary to the firmware directory by executing the script `copy_xclbin.sh`
+* Copy the FPGA binary to the firmware directory by executing the script `copy_xclbin.sh`.
 * Now we have everything in place to start SW development on the Kria target.

 ---
 ## SW development in Python with Jupyter notebooks and Pynq
 * In the next step of this tutorial we will test the IP core with a SW application written in Python and executed by a Jupyter notebook application running on the Kria target.
 The Jupyter notebook code can be found in the folder `reference_files/kria/pynq/vadd_extensible.ipynb`.
-* Copy the Jupyter notebook code `vadd_extensible.ipynb` (e.g. via sftp) first to the home directory on the Kria board (`/home/ubuntu`).
-Then open a ssh-shell on the Kria board and move the notebook into the path `/home/root/jupyter_notebooks/projects/vadd/` on the Kria board with:
+* Copy the Jupyter notebook code `vadd_extensible.ipynb` (via _SFTP_) first to the home directory on the Kria board (`/home/ubuntu`).
+Then open a _SSH_ connection on the Kria board and move the notebook into the path `/home/root/jupyter_notebooks/projects/vadd/` on the Kria board with:
   * `sudo cp vadd_extensible.ipynb /home/root/jupyter_notebooks/projects/vadd/`.
 * The notebook uses Python scripts as modules.
 Copy the directory `utils` (also in the folder `reference_files/kria/pynq/`) to the directory `/home/root/jupyter_notebooks/projects/` on the Kria target with:
   *  `sudo cp -r utils/ /home/root/jupyter_notebooks/projects/`.
 * The Jupyter notebook application is already running on the Kria board after booting the board and can be accessed via a web browser (`<ip_address>:9090/lab`, Password `xilinx`).
-  * _Note_: The Jupyter notebook is running under the user _root_ and therefore we have a different password.
+  * _Note_: The Jupyter notebook is running under the user _root_ and therefore we have a different password than the user _ubuntu_.
 * Open the web browser with the IP address given above.
 You should find the Jupyter notebook file in the project directory `projects/vadd`.
 Open the notebook file and execute it.
 The notebook code is documented, so we omit any further explanations here.
 You may have to adapt paths (e.g. the project path).

 ---
 ## SW development in C++ on the Kria target
+* Besides the Jupyter notebook we can develop the SW also with C/C++.
+Usually C code is faster in execution than Python code, so for streaming applications it may be better to use a C based application.
-* In this step the application SW, which is needed in order to test the IP core, will be developed in C++.
-Normally SW is developed in Vitis and cross-compiled for the Kria target.
+* Normally SW is developed in Vitis and cross-compiled for the Kria target.
 Another possibility is to compile the SW directly on the target.
 As an advantage you do not need things like a _sysroot_, if you cross-compile for a Linux target and you do have less problems with incompatible libraries.
 As a disadvantage compilation times are normally longer on the Kria target, compared to a laptop computer.
 * We use _VS Code_ (with _CMake_) on the development computer and do a remote development via _SSH_ on the Kria target.
 You can find informations on VS Code under https://code.visualstudio.com There is also a download section.
 The following extensions are needed for VS Code on the development computer:
 	* `C/C++`
 	* `CMake tools`